 How about trying a “hummus bar” by displaying small bowls of different flavored hummus varieties?
 There’s something for every taste.
 Serve with a large veggie platter for a nutrient packed snack.

 For a great starter to kick off the meal, try some Gluten Free Spicy Chicken Tenders.
 They pack the flavor of hot wings with a fraction of the fat and calories found in this traditional Super Bowl favorite.
 Is pizza your family tradition?
 Top whole wheat tortillas with marinara sauce, veggies and 2% mozzarella cheese and bake on the oven rack.
 Slice and top with oregano and red pepper flakes for a high fiber, lower calorie appetizer.
 Is spicy more your style?
 Try some lightened-up Buffalo Chicken Flatbread and make enough to share.
+My Spicy Southwest Sardine Bites keep up the heat and add in heart healthy omega 3 fats

 Another new crowd pleaser is a chopped cabbage salad.
 Buy a kit and add extra veggies with less dressing.
 Enhance the flavors by adding mandarin oranges to an Asian flavored salad or bell peppers to a Mexican themed one.